shukriadams/discord-giveawaybot/README.md

 ## Development

+See the setup procedure for standard deployment above to get your dev bot running - you'll need to create a /discord-giveawaybot work folder and settings.json file in that, get a valid discord bot user access token etc.

 The bot is basically two processes

 - a message handler that receives message instructions from Discord users and responds to them immediately.